sporto/elm-tutorial/tips-tricks/list_over_maybe.md

     |> List.map (\item -> effectFor item)
 ```

-Here we filter the items and return a list of effects to run, in this case we will have a list with one item.
-But the point is that we don't have to use a `case` expression at all.
+Here we filter the items and return a list of effects to run, in this case we will have a list with one item, which is perfectly fine.

+The point is that we can avoid checking for `Maybe/Nothing` by just returning lists as much as we can.